kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 We can expose those internal reservations with `NominatedNodeName` so that external components can take a more appropriate action based on the expected pod placement.

-### External components want to specify a preferred pod placement

-The ClusterAutoscaler or Karpenter internally calculate the pod placement, and create new nodes or un-gate pods based on the calculation result.
-The shape and count of newly added nodes assumes some particular pod placement and the pods may not fit or satisfy scheduling constraints if placed differently.

-By specifying their expectation on `NominatedNodeName`, the scheduler can first check whether the pod can go to the nominated node, reducing end-to-end scheduling time.

 ### Retain the scheduling decision

 At the binding cycle (e.g., PreBind), some plugins could handle something (e.g., volumes, devices) based on the pod's scheduling result.